lizconlan/lizconlan.github.com/_posts/2011-07-28-open-mac-surgery.md

 - hardware
 - tech
 keywords: macbook, apple, hardware upgrade
----

-<div markdown="1" class="intro">
+intro:
  Muahahah, finally the patient is ready for testing! \*cough\* sorry, been working on this for so long now it's sent me slightly round the twist.
 Well, slightly \*further\* round the...
 You know what I mean!

  After a prolonged period of intense irritation, the [first edition MacBook black](http://support.apple.com/kb/SP31) is now sporting a 64bit Core2 processor, a shiny new motherboard and a few other fiddly things.
 If you're squeamish about graphic shots of open cases, look away now...
+---

+<div markdown="1" class="intro">
+  {{ intro }}
 </div>

 ### The problem